reveal/revealjs.com/src/api/methods.md

 ---
-id: api
+id: methods
-title: API
+title: API Methods
 layout: default
 ---

 # API

-The `Reveal` object exposes a JavaScript API for controlling navigation and reading state:
+The `Reveal` object exposes an extensive JavaScript API for controlling navigation and checking the current state of the presentation.

 ```javascript
 // Navigation